 They weigh between 6.5 to 9 lbs and cost between $150 to $250.
 While they are ideal for children, you need to upgrade to a full-sized electric eventually.
 The Fender Squier Mini Strat, Jackson Dinky Minion, and Ibanez GRGM21 Mikro are well-known examples of ¾ sized electric guitars.

-Scale-length measures the distance between a guitar’s nut (at the top of the neck or fingerboard) and the bridge, where you insert the ball-end of the strings.
+Scale-length measures the distance between a guitar’s nut (at the top of the neck or fingerboard) and the bridge, where you insert the ball-end of the strings (we have a full guide on scale length here).
 In a nutshell, it is indicative of the length of the strings.
 The scale length of an electric guitar ranges from 25-inches to 26.5-inches.
 A short scale-length is closer to 24-inches.

 It may not seem like a lot to a layperson, but it can make a big difference in fretting and playability.
 The length plays a vital role in string-tension and how a guitar sounds.
 Short-scale guitars, being smaller, are easier to play, fret, and bend.

 It suits the narrow or small hands of kids and beginners.
 However, unlike ¾ size guitars, short-scale guitars aren’t designed for kids specifically.
 You’ll find plenty of adults and professionals who use them as a primary instrument or when the occasion calls for it.

 Also Read: Our picks for the Best Short Scale Guitars